Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Abstract

 \section{Abstract}

 In this work, we present a machine-learned interatomic potential for the \aFe-H system based on the tabulated Gaussian Approximation Potential (tabGAP) formalism.
-Trained on a Density Functional Theory (DFT) dataset of atomic configurations, energies, forces, and virials, the potential is designed to address the issue of H-induced acceleration of mechanical failure of metals, generally known as hydrogen embrittlement (HE).
+Trained on a Density Functional Theory (DFT) dataset of atomic configurations, energies, forces, and virials, the potential is designed for simulations on the mechanisms of hydrogen embrittlement (HE), the issue of H-induced acceleration of mechanical failure of metals.
 The proposed potential is shown to outperform the widely used classical and machine-learned interatomic potentials in fundamental properties of the \aFe-H system.
 We show that the tabGAP model reproduces H-point defect properties, H-dislocation interaction, H-H interaction, and elastic constants with nearly DFT-level accuracy at a computational cost that is competitive with the efficient classical Embedded Atom Method (EAM) potentials.
-We further demonstrate the utility of the tabGAP model in molecular dynamics simulations of tensile tests of a perfect, and a $\hkl(111)\hkl[11-2]$-notched \aFe~structure with and without the load of H atoms.
-The simulations show evidence of HE via observation of accelerated decohesion of Fe atoms at the tip of the notch, and an increase in vacancy concentration driven by H-dislocation interactions.
-Hence, the results of the presented simulations support the hypotheses of hydrogen-enhanced decohesion (HEDE) alongside hydrogen-enhanced strain induced vacancies (HESIV) as important mechanisms for H-induced mechanical failure of iron systems.
+As an application of the tabGAP model we simulate the effect of H on the mobility of the $\tfrac{1}{2}\hkl<111>$ screw dislocation, which show that the model predicts an enhancement of the mobility of the screw dislocation via trapped H atoms lowering the energy barrier of kink-pair nucleation, resulting in a decreased critical shear stress of dislocation motion at \SI{300}{K}.

 \keywords{Iron, Hydrogen embrittlement, Density Functional Theory, Machine learning, Molecular dynamics}